surister/cratedb-guide/docs/install/container/docker.rst

 ..
 NOTE::

-   If you are just getting started with CrateDB and Docker, check out the introductory guides for `spinning up your first CrateDB instance`_.
+   If you are just getting started with CrateDB and Docker, check out the introductory guides for :ref:`spinning up your first container-based CrateDB instance <install-container>`.

 ..
 SEEALSO::